A Static Lullaby

-A Static Lullaby was an American post-hardcore band that formed in Chino Hills, California, in 2001.
+A Static Lullaby is an American post-hardcore band that formed in Chino Hills, California, in 2001.

 History

-Early years and formation (2001–2002)
+Early years and formation (2001-2002)

 A Static Lullaby came together after a high school jam session led to the members to quit their existing bands and come together as one.
 The group began with singer Joe Brown, bassist Phil Pirrone, drummer Brett Dinovo, and guitarists Dan Arnold and Nathan Lindeman.
 Their first show was a mere two weeks after forming, and it started a buzz about the band that continued to be built upon throughout the local circuit.

-In September of 2001, the band recorded their first home made song called "Withered".
+In September 2001, the band recorded their first home made song called "Withered".
 They additionally recorded the songs "Love to Hate, Hate to Love", "The Shooting Star That Destroyed Us All", "A Sip of Wine Chased With Cyanide" and "Charred Fields of Snow" for their self-titled demo EP.
 They then recorded 2 other songs; "A Sip of Wine Chased With Cyanide" and "A Song for a Broken Heart" and released them on the Withered demo EP, which sold 6,000 copies.
 After the EP's release the band toured across the West Coast.

-Signing and first two albums (2002–2005)
+Signing and first two albums (2002-2005)

 The band signed a contract with Ferret Records in 2002.
 After this, the band went on to create their first album, ...And Don't Forget to Breathe in early 2003 and spent 18 months on the road supporting it, sharing stages with such acts as AFI, My Chemical Romance and Brand New.
 During a 16-week tour with Strung Out, drummer Brett Dinovo left the band and was replaced by then guitar tech Ben Newsham.
 In late 2004 the band recorded a cover of "The Everlasting Gaze", originally by The Smashing Pumpkins, for the album The Killer in You: A Tribute to Smashing Pumpkins.
 After extensive touring, they signed to Columbia Records and recorded their second album, Faso Latido, which was released on April 5, 2005.
 It received mixed reviews and they were eventually dropped from Columbia.

 In this time, bassist and vocalist Phil Pirrone was involved in a serious car crash, causing him to rethink his life and eventually leave the band.
 He formed his own record label, Longhair Illuminati, and formed the band Casket Salesmen with guitarist Nathan Lindeman.
 ASL went on a successful Taste Of Chaos in 2005.